 Though Japan may be famous for its cherry blossoms, those knowledgeable about their greenery are aware that there are actually many more flowering trees and plants that are popular for seasonal viewing nationwide.

 Plum blossoms may be difficult to distinguish from cherry and peach to the untrained eye, and similarly to those other flowering trees they have a somewhat short lifespan.
-Plum trees, however, bloom slightly longer and are usually visible from the colder month of February down through March.
-Several sites in Kyoto are popular for viewing these colorful blossoms, including Jōnangū, Kitano Tenmangū, the Imperial Palace, Zuishin-in, and Nijō Castle.
-Events such as plum viewing and tea ceremony are also held around this time.
+Still, plum trees bloom slightly longer and are usually visible from the colder month of February down through March.
+Events such as plum viewings and tea ceremonies are also held around this time.
 If you’re in Kyoto during this season, be sure to keep your eye out for these cheerful flowers blooming despite the chill in the air.

 Jōnangū is home to five different gardens placed around its shrine buildings.
 Beginning with the access point near the shrine’s omamori shop you enter the Haru no Yama (“Spring Mountain”) Garden, which offers a leisurely stroll over a small stream with a grove of camellia trees waiting beyond the shrine’s famous weeping plum blossoms.
 All told, Jōnangū's gardens are home to some 150 shidareume (weeping plum trees) in both white and pink, and about 300 tsubaki (camellia) trees.
 The shrine gardens are open from 09:00 to 16:30 (last entrance at 16:00), and entrance tickets cost 600 yen for adults.